flyingwolfz/CCNN-CGH/README.md

 Real-time CGH using CCNN**
 </p>

-Real-time end-to-end CGH network (proposed in 2021， finished in 2022.2, repository created in 2022.6, latest update in 2022.9).
+（Update log：proposed in 2021， finished in 2022.2, repository created in 2022.6, latest update in 2022.9).

+Real-time end-to-end CGH network with average PSNR more than 30dB in DIV2K valitaion dataset.
 Compared with HoloNet and holo-encoder, we achieve the fasted speed and the best quality using compact CCNN.
 Moreover, CCNN-CGH is the second 4K capable network and mini CCNN-CGH is the first 4K real-time network！The following tests run using RTX 3080.

 <p align="center">
 1920 performance
 </p>